Response to epidemics in humanitarian crises: surveillance, investigation and control

 Public communication of information about the epidemic must be done with great care

-In epidemic response, it may be necessary to develop a comprehensive risk communication and community mobilization strategy.
-Messages should include information on the nature of the epidemic, such as the pathogen, the groups at risk, or the localities affected.
+Responding to an epidemic may require developing a comprehensive strategy for risk communication and community engagement.
+Messages must include information about the nature of the epidemic, such as the pathogen, risk groups, or affected localities.
 But that is not all.
-It is also necessary to communicate the recommended measures to reduce the risk of contagion or in case of suspicion of exposure or infection and the available resources.
+It is also necessary to communicate the recommended measures to reduce the risk of contagion or in the event of suspected exposure or infection, as well as the available resources (READY Initiative, 2022b)READY Initiative.
+(2022).
+Communicating with communities in epidemics and pandemics: Risk communication and community engagement (RCCE) readiness kit. https://www.ready-initiative.org/wp-content/uploads/2022/06/RCCE-Kit_15June-202222-1.pdf.

 In any case, messages, by themselves, are never enough.
 The importance of understanding how communities react to epidemics should never be minimized.
 It is not easy to deal with some people's fear of contagion, others' low perception of risk or the circulation of rumors and misinformation.
 Sometimes there is also stigma towards patients, exposed persons or healthcare personnel, or fear of this stigma.
 It is also important to document and understand possible clashes between recommended control measures and social or religious norms, or mistrust of authorities with little transparency and accountability.